AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/create-workflow.md

 team: DOC
 ---

-# How to create a workflow in Adobe Campaign Standard{#how-to-create-a-workflow-in-adobe-campaign-standard}
+# Create a workflow {#how-to-create-a-workflow-in-adobe-campaign-standard}

 Workflows can be used in different contexts, as for example: